At the heart of the Academy is a diverse series of Interest Groups.

 Economics and Prosperity

-This study group of about 40 members meets weekly to discuss issues related to U.S. and global economics and prosperity.
-Most sessions are based on topics selected by the group leader from news media, various publications and recent bookds.
-The group leader provides information on the topic a week in advance and leads a lively interactive discussion based on 20-30 PowerPoint slides he/she has prepared in advance.
-Up to half of the members respectively participate in each discussion with views ranging from liberal to conservative.
+This study group meets weekly to discuss issues related to U.S. and global economics and prosperity.
+Most sessions are based on topics selected by the group leaders from news media, various publications and recent books.
+The group leaders provide a presentation on the topic and lead a lively interactive discussion with views ranging from liberal to conservative.

 Religions and Faiths